FAQ

 Key methods adopted by farmers in our programme include

-1. No-till cropping and precision agriculture + moderate use of agrochemicals
+2. and precision agriculture application, with moderate use of agrochemicals

 To get an in-depth understanding of how farms are included you can review the “Methodology for improved agricultural land-use” here: VM 0042 methodology

-All farmers included in the AgriCarbon Programme have an individual contract with CNG.
-The farmers sustainable farming practices and the corresponding farm management data are verified on an ongoing basis before the credits are issued.
-This is done through the support from our technical partners, an independent international expert verification body SCS Global who ensures that the credits are real, valid, and approved in line with the VERRA global standard.
-It is of utmost importance for this whole process to be robust and well documented.
-That is why we have experienced local and international partners supporting the data collection process and verifying the programme.
+All farmers participating in the AgriCarbon Programme have an individual contract with Anthesis SA.
+The farmers sustainable farming practices and the corresponding farm management data are verified and validated on an ongoing basis before the credits can be issued.
+This is done through the support from our technical partners, an independent international expert verification body (e.g SCS Global) who ensures that the credits are real, valid, and approved in line with the VERRA`s verified carbon standard.
+It is of utmost importance for this process to be robust, credible and well documented.

 Farmers are encouraged to register at the start of their growing season based on improved land management practices that begun after the last harvest and before initiatives have begun for next year’s harvest.

-Farmers will receive payment within 30 days of the sale of the Verified Carbon Units (VCU’s) by Climate Neutral Group.
+Farmers will receive payment within 30 days of the sale of the Verified Carbon Units (VCU’s) by Anthesis South Africa.

 The minimum price paid to the farmer is R60 per ton of carbon for the first year enrollment.
-However the payment rate is a percentage of the sales price realised by CNG, as such higher sales prices mean more carbon income to the farmer.
+However the payment rate is a percentage of the sales price realised by Anthesis South Africa, as such higher sales prices mean more carbon income to the farmer.

 However, as long as data is well managed, farmers need not rely on consultants to secure their inclusion in the programme.